-A huge part of this equation is sanitation in every step until the product reaches the consumers’ hands.
-Pallets play a large role in this from the point the product is loaded onto them, through the shipping process, and onto the store display.
+A key element of this equation includes the sanitation process of every step until the product reaches the consumers’ hands.
+Plastic pallets play a large role in product hygiene from loading the product, throughout the shipping route, and onto the store display.

 Will any pallet do?
-How do you know your pallets will keep your product safe and not become contaminated?
+How do you know your pallets will keep your product safe and free from contamination?
 The key to this is the material used to make them.
-There are three choices—wood, plastic and metal.
-There are benefits and drawbacks to each.
+There are three choices—wood, plastic, and metal.
+Below are the benefits and drawbacks to each.

-On the plus side, they are the most economical of the three options at first glance.
-However, that claim doesn’t hold up when comparing their lifespan against the other two options.
+Alternatively, they are the most economical of the three options at first glance due to a lower initial purchase price.
+However, this benefit can quickly turn into a disadvantage as their lifespan is exponentially shorter when compared against the other two options.